 It’s one thing to convert website visitors to email subscribers.
 It’s another to convert those subscribers into paying customers.
+Enter email onboarding.

 That’s what makes an effective email onboarding sequence so critical to your sales efforts.

-An email onboarding sequence is a series of emails intended to deepen the relationship they have with your brand, show them how to make the most out of your product or service and/or get them to use your product or service as much as possible.
+An email onboarding sequence is a series of emails intended to deepen the relationship customers have with your brand, show them how to make the most out of your product or service and/or get them to use your product or service as much as possible.

 A recent study found that about 80 percent of marketers have reported increases in email engagement, while the ROI of email marketing has increased to $55 for every $1 spent on it.